NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 (a) Economic development is linked to environmental conservation

-(b) Sustainable development encourages development for current generation and conservation of resources for future generations
+(b) Sustainable development encourages development for the current generation and the conservation of resources for future generations

 Answer:(c)

-Sustainable development thinks about the perspectives of partners or the stakeholders.
+Sustainable development thinks about the perspectives of partners or stakeholders.

 It is a cycle wherein decentralized economic growth and ecological protection go inseparably.
-It empowers advancement for current generation and the preservation of resources for future generation as well.
+It empowers advancement for the current generation and the preservation of resources for future generations as well.

 It is a long-planned and persistent development.
 Today, financial development is connected to environmental protection.
 The climate isn't degraded or put to hazard for the sake of a monetary turn of events.